stratosphereips/stratocyberlab/docs/development.md

 ## Testing

 To run all tests, use script `run_tests.sh`.
-The script starts the lab, fires up all challenges and runs all existing `auto-solve.sh` scripts from within the hackerlab container.
+The script starts the base lab, then starts each standalone challenge and campaign challenge in turn.
+It runs an existing `auto-solve.sh` from within the hackerlab container and stops the challenge before proceeding.
+Challenges without an auto-solver are still started and stopped to verify their setup.

 ## Code quality